How To Buy A Foreclosed Home In 6 Steps

 Buying A Government-Owned Property

 You might also consider buying government-owned foreclosure properties.
 These properties are similar to the ones owned by banks or lenders.
-Government agencies typically take ownership of homes after the owners default on mortgage loans insured by the federal government.
+Government entities, like the U.S. Department of Housing and Urban Development (HUD), Fannie Mae and Freddie Mac, typically take ownership of homes after the owners default on mortgage loans insured by the federal government.

 2. Determine How Much Home You Can Afford

 Budgeting matters when buying a foreclosed home.
 Yes, you might be able to nab your new home at a lower price tag.
 But foreclosed homes aren’t free.
-And despite what you might have heard, you can’t buy a foreclosed property for $1 either.
+Also, despite what you might have heard, you can’t buy a foreclosed property for a dollar either.

-You’ll need to craft a household budget listing your monthly income and expenses (including estimates for discretionary expenses such as eating out and entertainment) to determine how much of a mortgage payment you can afford each month.
+You’ll need to craft a household budget listing your monthly, take-home income and expenses (including estimates for discretionary expenses such as eating out and entertainment) to determine how much of a mortgage payment you can afford each month.

 As with any home purchase, it’s important to predetermine your debt-to-income (DTI) ratio.
-As the name suggests, this ratio analyzes how much of your gross monthly income your monthly expenses (including your estimated new mortgage payment) will consume.
+As the name suggests, this ratio analyzes how much of your gross monthly income your monthly debt payments (including your estimated new mortgage payment) will consume.

 Most lenders want your monthly debts to take up no more than 43% of your gross monthly income.
 If your debt-to-income ratio is higher than that, you’ll struggle to qualify for a home loan.